esborisova/TableEval-Study/README.md

+#

 # TableEval dataset

+TableEval corpus is developed for benchmarking (M)LLMs performance across different table modalities.
+It contains six data subsets, comprising 3017 tables and 11312 instances in total.
+Tables are available as PNG images and in four textual formats including HTML, XML, LaTeX, and Dictionary (Dict).
+The dataset can be dowloaded from Zenodo:

 | Dataset               | Task               | Source             | Image         | Dict          |  LaTeX        | HTML          | XML           |
 |-----------------------|--------------------|-------------------|---------------|---------------|---------------|---------------|---------------|